Is Flow Matching Just Trajectory Replay for Sequential Data?: Empirical Results

 \subsection{Long Term Attractor Reconstruction}

-Chaotic systems become effectively unpredictable after several Lyapunov times.
 Here, we evaluate our model's ability to reconstruct the attractors in the long term, beyond where point forecasts fail.
 We quantify this ability using the correlation dimension, a non-parametric measure that characterizes the fractal dimension of strange attractors in chaotic dynamical systems~\cite{grassberger1983measuring}.
 The long-term dynamics of chaotic systems evolve on a strange attractor, and the correlation dimension characterizes how the attractor fills the phase space by measuring the scaling behavior of nearby point pairs.
 We compute the correlation dimension for both predicted and ground-truth trajectories, and we evaluate the results using the root mean square error (RMSE) between them.
 Following prior studies~\cite{hess2023generalizedteacherforcinglearning,göring2024outofdomaingeneralizationdynamicalsystems}, we also compute the Kullback–Leibler (KL) divergence between the true and reconstructed attractors~\cite{kullback1951information}.
-This distance metric quantifies how well the reconstructed attractors match the original attractors in a distributional sense.

 The results are shown in Fig.~\ref{fig:LongTermAttractorReconstruction}.
 In terms of both the correlation dimension and the KL divergence, our training-free model outperforms all baselines.
-Interestingly, as shown in Fig.~\ref{fig:LongTermAttractorReconstructionSub2}, TiDE achieves strong results in KL divergence at long forecast horizons, despite its relatively weaker performance in sMAPE (Fig.~\ref{fig:ConditionalForecastSub2}).
-This is likely because TiDE better captures the statistical characteristics of the true trajectories in phase space (e.g., marginal distributions and higher-order moments): even when individual trajectories deviate, the overall distribution remains close to the ground~truth.